deep-foundation/sdk/README.md

 git merge sdk/some_old_commit_hash --allow-unrelated-histories --strategy ours git merge sdk/main
 ```
+Note: I am sure that it is not the only way to do this.
+Possibly you can use `cherry-pick` to do this

 Now you can pull changes from this repository by using
 ```